acchang/C4minimax/README.md

 # C4minimax

+1/28
+It turns out I should not be multiplying the score by -1, makes it more confusing.
+The score is just scored from the AI or Red's perspective.
+That way, Red/maximizer wants higher, Yellow/minimizer wants lower, simple as that?
+But Red is incentivized to ger 4 in a row, Yellow is not.

 1/18
 Now that I'm writing minimax, a little digression to explain the scoring and why minimax is necessary